walterbm/rusty-resizer/README.md

 ## Usage

-Currently this can only be build and run using Cargo.
+Currently this can only be built and run using Cargo.
 To start the server run:

 ```sh
 cargo run